 The sun (UV rays ) is usually at its most intense between the hours of 10 am and 3 pm.
 So if you have bleached your skin it is important to try to be indoors or at least out of the sun between those hours.
 It will spare your skin from the most intense UV rays.

-I mean exactly that when you are out and about in the sun cover up as much as your body as possible by wearing sleeved clothing, hats and seek the shade whenever possible.
-One of the common areas cancer appears is on the bridge of the nose or the check.
+I mean exactly that when you are out and about in the sun cover up as much as your body as possible by wearing sleeved clothing, and hats and seek shade whenever possible.
+One of the common areas cancer appears in is on the bridge of the nose or the cheek.
 Basically all the places you would highlight because the sun hits them constantly, so wear a hat.

 4. Check the UV Index